Zaltarba/blog/_posts/2024-06-22-PairsTrading-1.md

 ## Introduction

 I have started working on pairs trading and market-neutral trading strategies in the US equity market over the last few months.
-Man, what a challenge!
 Here, I will try to give a clear and concise introduction to the topic and introduce the frameworks I will be delving into more deeply in the next posts.

 ## General Overview